 professional staff members Scott LeMaire, MD and Joseph Coselli, MD] published their findings in the journal Circulation Research.
 Read more in Texas Medical Center News.

 What are the symptoms?

-Symptoms are different depending on the type and location of the aneurysm.
-Symptoms result from the pressure caused by an aneurysm's pressing against nearby organs, nerves, and other blood vessels.
+Symptoms depend on the type and location of the aneurysm and result from the pressure caused by an aneurysm's pressing against nearby organs, nerves, and other blood vessels.
 For example,

 - Aortic aneurysms may cause shortness of breath, a croaky or raspy voice, backache, or pain in your left shoulder or between your shoulder blades.